con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Protector as the best of great *vidyā*s,[^41-1]
 Guru in being the best of great *mantra*s,
-Riding the way of the Great Vehicle,
+Riding along the Great Vehicle's path,
-He is the best of the Great Vehicle's way; (41)
+Himself the Great Vehicle's foremost way; (41)
-This concluded the fourteen verses showing the great *maṇḍala* of the Vajradhātu.
+This concluded the fourteen verses showing the great Vajradhātu *maṇḍala*.
-! cd not smooth

 [^41-1]: Here we believe that a majority of witnesses of Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
 This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.